NextSDS Logo

 Flush contaminated skin with plenty of water.
 Remove contaminated clothing and shoes.
 Continue to rinse for at least 10 minutes.
 Get medical attention.
 Wash clothing before reuse.
 Clean shoes thoroughly before reuse.

 Symptoms: Causes skin irritation.
-Adverse symptoms may include irritation, redness, reduced fetal weight, increase in fetal deaths, skeletal malformations.
+Adverse symptoms may include the following: irritation, redness, reduced fetal weight, increase in fetal deaths, skeletal malformations.

 Eye contact